-The Nebraska Post-School Outcomes Project Survey (NPSOPS), known around BOSR as Transition, is intended to survey a population of about 2,500 students who exited, or left, a Nebraska high school during the 2016-17 school year Federal requirements mandate each state to survey students who used Individualized Educational Programs (IEP) while they were in high school.
+The Nebraska Post-School Outcomes Project Survey (NPSOPS), known around BOSR as Transition, is intended to survey a population of about 2,500 students who exited, or left, a Nebraska high school during the 2017-18 school year.
+Federal requirements mandate each state to survey students who used Individualized Educational Programs (IEPs) while they were in high school.

-The principal investigator of this study is the Nebraska Department of Education's Special Education Office in collaboration with public high schools throughout Nebraska.
+The principal investigator (main researcher) of this study is the Nebraska Department of Education's Special Education Office, in collaboration with public high schools throughout Nebraska.
 The survey includes questions about each student's experiences after high school, including work/career and education/training.